Education Learning Outcomes

 - Multiple interacting influences on children's development and learning

-- Create environments that are healthy, respectful, supportive and challenging for each child.
+- Creating environments that are healthy, respectful, supportive and challenging for each child

-- Know about and understand the goals, benefits and uses of assessment.
+- Understand the goals, benefits and uses of assessment.

-- Know about and use systematic observations, documentation, and other effective assessment strategies
+- Use systematic observations, documentation and other effective assessment strategies

-- Know, understand, and use a wide array of developmentally appropriate approaches, instructional strategies, and tools to connect with children and families and,
+- Know, understand and use a wide array of developmentally appropriate approaches, instructional strategies and tools to connect with children and families

 Candidates prepared in early childhood degree programs use their knowledge of academic disciplines to design, implement, and evaluate experiences that promote positive development and learning for each and every young child.
 Candidates understand the importance of developmental domains and academic (or content) disciplines in early childhood curriculum.
 They:

 Candidates prepared in early childhood degree programs identify and conduct themselves as members of the early childhood profession.
-They know and use ethical guidelines and other professional standards related to early childhood practice.
+They use ethical guidelines and other professional standards related to early childhood practice.
 They:

-- Integrate knowledge from a variety of sources.
-They are
+- Integrate knowledge from a variety of sources

-- Informed advocates for sound educational practices and policies.
+- Are informed advocates for sound educational practices and policies

 Learning Outcomes for Elementary Education (Association for Childhood Education International):